OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

   - Office Online with personal accounts

 - Preview
-  - Office Online with work/school accounts (Preview)
+  - Office Online with work/school accounts

 More platforms are coming soon.